 Over the years I have developed a process to plan my travels with the aim of getting the very best experience from that destination, whilst mitigating any personal risk.
 After making the case for and against solo travel, I break this process down into seven easy steps to solo travel.
 By following this step-by-step guide you’ll be travelling alone for the first time sooner than you could have dreamt of.

 Within each of these steps to solo travel, there are links to further reading to help you on your way.
-However, if you would prefer to jump straight to these resources, here’s a list for you at the end of this blog post.
+However, if you would prefer to jump straight to these resources, here’s a list for you:

 Why should you travel alone?